Common questions about Catering industry placements

 When students arrive, we’ll have to spend a lot of time getting them up to speed with our company and our ways of working.

 In many environments, induction for industry placement students is identical to full-time staff induction.
-You could also offer relevant pre-briefing information about your organisation, perhaps visiting students at their college or school before the placement.
+You could also offer relevant pre-briefing information about your organisation, perhaps visiting students at their school or college before the placement.

-The college or school will work with you before the placement so that all parties (you, the student and the college or school) understand your responsibilities and expectations are aligned.
+The school or college will work with you before the placement so that all parties (you, the student and the school or college) understand your responsibilities and expectations are aligned.
 You will all also need to sign a 3-way Industry Placement Agreement, to confirm arrangements.

 Time to supervise